mrseidel/mrseidel/README.md

 - 🔭 I’m currently working on rebuilding my website using Pico CMS instead of all the heavy CMS options out there.
 - 🌱 I’m currently learning [LaTeX](https://www.latex-project.org/)

+If you're looking for me on social media, I don't exist anywhere.
+If you find someone with a username equal to (or similar) to mine, it isn't me.
+It's been this way for over a year so far, and I don't miss any of them.

 <!--
 **mrseidel/mrseidel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.